ellioh-thoto/ellioh-thoto.github.com/_posts/2012-12-26-manage_git_repository_under_dropbox.md

 git push origin master
 {% endhighlight %}

-- Clone from an existing directory
+- Clone a repo from an existing directory

-The repository should have been already shared with you though Dropbox.
+The repository should have been already shared with you viaDropbox.

 {% highlight bash %}
 git clone ~/Dropbox/myrepo.git
 {% endhighlight %}

 That's it!
-No more git user to use anymore, no more privileges to carry on, Git and Dropbox made it possible! :)
+No more git user to use anymore, no more privileges to care about, Git and Dropbox made it possible! :)

 Reference
 ---------
 - [http://tumblr.intranation.com/post/766290743/using-dropbox-git-repository](http://tumblr.intranation.com/post/766290743/using-dropbox-git-repository)
 - [http://gitref.org/](http://gitref.org/)

 - [https://www.dropbox.com/help/19/en](https://www.dropbox.com/help/19/en)